-Glute bridges target the glute muscles (your bum) and core.2 They are also excellent for reducing injury risks, helping stabilize your pelvis, and preventing low back pain.
+Glute bridges target the glute muscles (your bum) and core.
+They are also excellent for reducing injury risks, helping stabilize your pelvis, and preventing low back pain.

 his exercise targets your chest.
 You can perform it laying on the floor, on a bench, or from a standing position with the band anchored safely behind you, as described below.

 Banded rows will work the muscles of your back, strengthening them to prevent soreness and injury, and counteract the effects of sitting.